plawlost/yazzone/data/essays/mvp.md

 ## The Counterintuitive Truth

-My father has been in prison most of my life—political reasons.
-I see him monthly through glass.
+My father had been in prison most of my life—political reasons.
+I saw him monthly through glass.

 What that taught me: constraints force intention.
 When time is scarce, you can't defer presence to tomorrow.
 You either show up or you don't.